Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 There are a few restrictions to defining the tiers.
 First of all, there can be at most 3 tiers.
 Also, at most 1 tier can refer to a specific alias.
 For example, at most 1 tier can have the alias HDD.
-If you want Tachyon to use multiple hard drives for the HDD tier, you can configure that by using multiple paths for `tachyon.worker.tieredstore.level{x}.dirs.path`.
+If you want Alluxio to use multiple hard drives for the HDD tier, you can configure that by using multiple paths for `tachyon.worker.tieredstore.level{x}.dirs.path`.

 Additionally, the specific evictor and allocator strategies can be configured.
 Those configuration